avm99963/infinitegforums/docs/features.md

 Console.
 The old thread page design was exclusive to the Console, while the new one has the same design of the public TW thread pages.

+#### Known issues
+The TW team is currently testing the new nested replies feature in some threads/forums.
+However, the way how threads with nested replies are represented internally is different than before, and this causes the old design to not load these type of threads correctly.

+This is why when the user chooses the old UI, the extension now shows a warning banner in these threads to make them aware of why the thread doesn't look right.

+A possible way to work around this is to load these affected threads via TW Basic instead of the Community Console.
+Otherwise, you might have to disable the old UI temporarily from the options page and reload the Community Console to view them via the new UI.

 ### Reduce whitespace
 > **Option name:** _Reduce the whitespace in the Community Console and TW._